Ski Gear Review: ON3P, GEN FACTORY, LOOK | Kosuke Kusakari

 ●Review:

-It doesn't release when you misunderstand, but it will release when a dangerous twist is applied.
-It's a highly reliable binding that does its job well.
-The heel piece is relatively heavy, but the center of gravity is located close to the heel, so you don't feel the weight.
-It's also very durable and will not break even after several years of use.
+This binding is highly reliable and does its job well; it won't release you in a misunderstanding, but it will release you when a dangerous twist occurs.
+The heel piece is relatively heavy, but because the center of gravity is close to the heel, you don't feel the weight as much.
+It's also very durable and hasn't broken down at all even after several years of use.

 Rider Kosuke-kusakari